maxim-saplin/cptX/README.md

 ## Release Notes

 ### 1.0.4
- - Updated prompt for create action (when no code is selected and output is inserted at current cursor position)
+ - Updated prompts for better plug-ability of the result
- - Setting to show explanation in markdown previewer rather than in standard dialog box
+ - A new Setting to show explanation in markdown previewer rather than in standard dialog box
+ - When markdown previewer is enabled history of the explanation will be stored in .cptx folder at the root of the project

 ### 1.0.3
  - Better support of Bash and Shell scripts